Content

 • Concentration problems

 *Black Box Warning.
-FDA has put some SSRIs and SNRIs (fluvoxamine, paroxetine, fluoxetine, sertraline, citalopram, and venlafaxine) on the list of drugs that carry some serious side effects.
+FDA has placed some SSRIs and SNRIs (fluvoxamine, paroxetine, fluoxetine, sertraline, citalopram, and venlafaxine) on the list of medications that carry serious side effects.
 In the case of SSRIs and SNRIs, this warning is due to their risk of causing suicidal thoughts in children, adolescents, and young adults up to the age of 24.
-Therefore, these age groups are monitored very closely during the early phase of the treatment if they are prescribed any of these drugs.
+Therefore, these age groups are monitored very closely during the early phase of their treatment.

 The table below lists the common and serious side effects associated with SSRIs and SNRIs.